Core Facilities and Service Centers

 The KI Zebrafish Core Facility was established to provide expertise to KI and MIT researchers who wish to utilize zebrafish as a model organism for any kind of research along with professional daily care of the animals and aquarium systems.
 The facility can meet a wide range of needs, from one-off experiments of limited scope, to long-term maintenance of dozens of transgenic and/or mutant lines.

-ES Cell & Transgenic Animal Core Facility
+(formerly ES Cell & Transgenic Animal Core Facility)

 76-195